What Is A Tort?

 - Battery – Unconsented touching that is offensive or harmful.

 - Intentional infliction of emotional distress – Deliberately causing others to suffer through action or threat of action.

-Property related torts include:
+Property related torts

 - Trespass to chattels – Personal property that can be transported (property other than real estate).

-- Trespass to property - Physically entering another persons real estate without permission.
+- Trespass to property – Physically entering another person’s real estate without permission.

 - Conversion – Someone intentionally interferes with personal property belonging to another person.

 This is a violent attack on a person, which may be physical or verbal.
-It is an act that makes the recipient feel under immediate threat for their safety.
+It is an act that makes the recipient feel under immediate threat to their safety.
 There does not have to be actual physical contact but there must be clear evidence of immediate danger to the plaintiff.

 Requirements For Assault

 There are 3 main requirements for a successful claim of assault: